Refresh

 Loading ...

-Rome – A novelty for approximately 1,3 million Italians, that is, for all people who live with diabetes and are forced to undergo daily injections of basal insulin.
-In fact, the first basal insulin administered weekly for the treatment of adults with type 2 and type 1 diabetes mellitus who require more than one insulin injection per day is now available in Italy.
+Roma – A novelty for about 1,3 million Italians, that is, for all people who live with diabetes and are forced to undergo daily injections of basal insulin.
+In fact, the first basal insulin with weekly administration is available in Italy for the treatment of adults with type 2 and type 1 diabetes mellitus who require more than one insulin injection per day.

 Thanks to the approval of this new technology by the Italian Medicines Agency, it is possible for patients to go from 365 insulin injections per year to 52.
 This means having the possibility of managing diabetes with just one injection per week instead of 7, with an improvement in the quality of life, a potential greater therapeutic adherence and also a benefit in terms of reduced environmental impact.